sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 [Here is a shortcut](https://www.icloud.com/shortcuts/2b856dd9607f412fb660d009a03d60a8) that does this.
 Run it and then enable the “Things” reminders list in the Dato settings.

 The Shortcuts app does not yet support automation, so to have the shown todo stay in sync with Things, we need to use the [Shortery](https://apps.apple.com/us/app/shortery/id1594183810) app to run the shortcut.
 Choose the “Application” trigger type and make it trigger when Things becomes “Inactive”.
 Alternatively, place the shortcut in the menu bar and run it manually.

+#### Can Dato support Focus Filters? {#focus-filters}

+This is planned.
+However, it's unfortunately not possible until Apple fixes a certain bug with the feature.
+As a workaround, you could use the [Shortery](https://apps.apple.com/app/id1594183810) app to run a shortcut on focus changes that uses the “Set Fullscreen Notification State” shortcut action provided by Dato.

 #### How can I export, import, sync, or back up the settings?